Crunchy Asian Cabbage Slaw with a sweet, gingery and slightly spicy peanut sauce. This will be your new favorite crunchy salad!

 Introducing you to my new favorite crunchy addiction.
 Today is the start of Purim, and as I am supposed to be drinking like a fish (pineapple ginger mojito, anyone?) and baking hamantaschen all day to celebrate, I, in my most appropriate fashion am going on the other end of the spectrum and sharing this insanely delicious, crunchy, fresh Asian style cabbage slaw.

-We eat a lot of cabbage in this house, sometimes in cabbage roll form or our favorite way is sliced thin and mixed with Greek yogurt and lime juice when we have any sort of enchiladas or tacos.
-I still have yet to try roasted cabbage and I hear that roasting it makes the cabbage crispy and charred on the outside with a gorgeous caramelized flavor, so I can’t wait to try it that way!
+We eat a lot of cabbage in this house, sometimes in cabbage roll form or our favorite way is sliced thin and mixed with Greek yogurt and lime juice when we have any sort tacos.
+I still have yet to try roasted cabbage and I hear that roasting it makes the cabbage crispy and charred on the outside with a gorgeous caramelized flavor, so I can't wait to try it that way!

 With all the richer things we have been having lately and because it's been either raining, gloomy or snowing, we are craving some freshness.
 A leftover half a head of cabbage was the perfect reason to whip up a batch of this crunchy salad and have it for the week.
 I used my favorite peanut dressing and the same one in my peanut soba noodle with edamame recipe that is always a winner.
 The combination of creamy peanut butter, spicy sriracha and fresh ginger is a total flavor winner.